 We have incurred net losses and negative cash flows from operations since our inception and anticipate we will continue to incur net losses for the foreseeable future.
-As of December 31, 2019, we had an accumulated deficit of \$47.7 million.
-Our net loss was \$11.6 million and \$30.5 million for December 31, 2018 and 2019, respectively, and we expect to incur additional losses in the future.
-We evaluated our current cash position, historical results, forecasted cashflows and plans in regards to liquidity.
+As of September 30, 2020, we had an accumulated deficit of \$77.4 million.
+Our net loss was \$11.6 million, \$30.5 million and \$29.7 million for 2018, 2019 and the nine months ended September 30, 2020, respectively, and we expect to incur additional losses in the future.
+We evaluated our current cash position, historical results, forecasted cash flows and plans in regards to liquidity.
 Considering all of these factors, we believe, absent this offering, that there is substantial doubt about our ability to continue as a going concern for the next 12 months.

-To date, we have funded our operations primarily through the private placement of our convertible preferred stock and have received gross proceeds of \$121.9 million from such sales.
-As of December 31, 2019, we had cash and cash equivalents of \$34.8 million.
+To date, we have funded our operations primarily through the private placement of our convertible preferred stock and have received gross proceeds of \$121.7 million from such sales.
+As of September 30, 2020, we had cash, cash equivalents and short-term investments of \$37.7 million.
 In June 2020, we received aggregate net proceeds of \$41.3 million from the sale of 36,135,260 shares of Series C-1 convertible preferred stock at \$1.15 per share.
 Upon the achievement of a specified milestone, the purchasers have agreed to purchase, and we have agreed to sell, an additional 39,277,459 shares of Series C-2 convertible preferred stock at \$1.3225 per share for potential additional gross proceeds of \$51.9 million.
+The obligations of the parties with respect to the Series C-2 convertible preferred stock will terminate upon the closing of this offering.